JuliaLang/julia/README.md

 No installation is required — julia is currently run from the directory where it was built.
 You might want to make a symbolic link for the executable, for example `ln -s JULIA_PATH/julia ~/bin/julia`.
-Please note that the build process will not work if any of the build directory's parent directories have spaces in their names.
+Please note that the build process will not work if any of the build directory's parent directories have spaces in their names (this is due to a limitation in GNU make).

 <a name="Directories"/>
 ## Directories